SaaS Compliance

 Darwinbox

-Darwinbox offers a global payroll solution with a specific module for India, emphasizing accuracy and audit readiness.
-However, the provided excerpts lack granular detail on its support for the 50% basic pay rule and the specific 48-hour F&F settlement timeline required by Section 17(2), necessitating further investigation.
+Darwinbox offers a global payroll solution with specific mention of payroll for India, emphasizing accuracy and end-to-end processing.
+However, the provided excerpts lack granular detail on its support for the 50% Basic rule, the 48-hour F&F settlement, or specific Income Tax Act, 2025 reporting features.

 Special note for Madhya Pradesh